Azure/azure-powershell/src/Batch/Batch/help/Stop-AzBatchJob.md

 This command stops the job that has the ID Job-000001.
 The command specifies a reason that you chose to stop the job.
-Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKey cmdlet to assign a context to the $Context variable.

 ## PARAMETERS

 ### -BatchContext
 Specifies the **BatchAccountContext** instance that this cmdlet uses to interact with the Batch service.
 If you use the Get-AzBatchAccount cmdlet to get your BatchAccountContext, then Azure Active Directory authentication will be used when interacting with the Batch service.
-To use shared key authentication instead, use the Get-AzBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.
+To use shared key authentication instead, use the Get-AzBatchAccountKey cmdlet to get a BatchAccountContext object with its access keys populated.
 When using shared key authentication, the primary access key is used by default.
 To change the key to use, set the BatchAccountContext.KeyInUse property.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.BatchAccountContext